inseokhwang/TwitchBotAPI/README.md

 Todo
 -------------------------------

-1. Write a parser for settings.txt (Inseok)
+1. Write a more complete and featureful parser for settings.txt (Inseok)
+2. Implement Democracy/Poll System(Inseok)
-2. Other possible features
+3. Other possible features